AtzoriMarco/OF2025_Erlangen/Notes.md

 ## Step 3: code stream and AMR

-* We can now start to have a look at a more complex case.
+* We can now start to have a look at a (much) more complex case, do not be afraid:

-Let's have a look at:
 ```
 tutorials/incompressibleVoF/rotatingCube
 ```
-this is fairly complex case study and long to run, but we learn that it is possible to:
+this is relatively long to run, but we can see multiple new capabilities:

-1. use scripting in dictionaries.
-2. use adaptive mesh refiniment.
+1. "VoF" stands for "volume of fluid", so this is a multiphase case!
+2. Starting from the *Allrun* script, we see a set of initialization operations.
+We can look for the dictionary corresponding to each application.
+3. Looking at the *constant* folder, we see properties of the two different phases, air and water, and the *dynamicMeshDict*, which is being used to carry multiple operations.

+* **Important!** Just because a capabilty such as this one is shown, do not automatically assume that is the implementation of every feature is actually reliable or at the state of the art, or that an OpenFOAM tutorials shows is as it is supposed to be used.
+Consider tutorials only as the very starting point of new setup!

-* We can now have a look at the [small jet tutorial](./Step_3_scripts_and_AMR/small_jet) tutorial.
+* We can now have a look at the simpler [small jet tutorial](./Step_3_scripts_and_AMR/small_jet) tutorial.

 ## Step 4: multiphase